LechCieslak/anchor_and_anchois/README.md

 # mypaint
-Simple app where you can change images.
+Simple app where you can change anchor_and_anchois.